daniellegruber/ts-traversal/README.md

     }
     ```

-2. The program encounters the assignment statement `A_transposed = ...` in line 3.
+b.
+The program encounters the assignment statement `A_transposed = ...` in line 3.
   - Since the RHS node is of type `g.SyntaxType.TransposeOperator`, `inferType` is called on the the argument node.
   - Since the argument node is of type `g.SyntaxType.Identifier`, the name of the node (`A`) is looked up in `var_types`. `var_types` was just updated with an entry for `A` so this will return a match.
 Therefore `inferType` will return all the defining features of `A`: `type, ndim, dim, ismatrix, ispointer, isstruct`.
   - Since this is a transpose operation, `dim[0]` and `dim[1]` are swapped to arrive at the new dimensions.
 All the other variables are preserved.